camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 - **Entity**: it is understood as enough relevant business objects to be identified as a product.
 An API defines a single entity.
 - **Sub-entity**: it is understood as a business object that by itself has no business relevance.
 It is an object hierarchically related to an entity.

-To make the hierarchy, the following aspects must be applied:
+To make the hierarchy, the following aspects MUST be applied:
-- Two levels of hierarchy should not be exceeded and should not be more than eight resources (6–8).
+- Two levels of hierarchy SHOULD NOT be exceeded and SHOULD NOT be more than eight resources (6–8).

 - Resources defined through paths establish a hierarchical relationship with each other:
   - `/<entity>`<br>